Saudi Arabia issues 127 regional headquarters licences in Q1

 “In Q1 2024, real estate recorded the highest growth in investment licenses by 253.3% year-on-year, followed by vocational, educational and technical activities, and agriculture, forestry and fishing by 141.5% and 129.4% respectively,” said the ministry.

-“The recent influx of businesses looking to setup their RHQs in the Kingdom highlights the successes of the transformative efforts being made across a variety of business sectors.” – James Elliot-Square, Regional Business Development Manager at Sovereign PPG Corporate Services
+“The recent influx of businesses looking to setup their RHQs in the Kingdom highlights the successes of the transformative efforts being made across a variety of business sectors.” – James Elliot-Square, Regional Business Development Manager at Sovereign Corporate Services

 Contact James Elliot-Square